smithee-solutions/openpkoc/spec-src/pkoc-osdp-acu.md

 -----------------------

-In this case the reader notifies the ACU that the card is present and the ACU creates the PKOC Authentication Request,
+In this case the reader notifies the ACU that the card is present and the ACU creates the PKOC Authentication Request.

 - ACU initializes secure channel connection with PD.
 Initialization includes osdp_ACURXSIZE of at least 1024 bytes and osdp_KEEPACTIVE.